krjoha/ai-lab-mlops/README.md

 ### Windows

-If you use windows you can run MLFlow and each python script by itself.
+If you use Windows and Powershell you can run MLFlow and each python script by itself.
 You will not be able to run Airflow unless you use WSL to get a linux shell.

 ```PowerShell
 uv sync